-Vulnerability can be defined as the susceptibility to intrinsic or external_effects which increase the risk of extinction.
+Vulnerability can be defined as the susceptibility to intrinsic or external effects which increase the risk of extinction (even when mitigating factors are taken into account).
 There are a number of taxon- or case-specific biological and other factors that may affect the extinction risk associated with a given percentage decline, small population size or restricted area of distribution.
 These can be, but are not limited to, aspects of any of the following: